upbound/docs/content/providers/signature-verification.md

 ## Attestations

-Attestations are provided per version of a given package, so you'll need to specify the correct tag or digest and registry when pulling attestations from an image with cosign.
-You can use the cosign verify-attestation command to check the SBOM attestation of the image signatures of the package:
+To provide attestations per version of a package, specify the correct tag or digest and registry when pulling attestations from an image with cosign.
+Use the `cosign verify-attestation` command to verify the SBOM attestation of the image for the package. signatures

 ```bash
 cosign verify-attestation xpkg.upbound.io/upbound/<provider>@sha256:<digest> \